NekoMichi/DinguxSaveSync/README.md

 **Prerequisites**

-SaveSync will transfer save data between the internal storage and the secondary SD card, make sure there is one inserted before running the app. **This utility will not work on devices with a faulty slot-2 reader.**
+SaveSync will transfer save data between the internal storage and the secondary SD card, make sure there is one inserted before running the app. **This utility will not work on devices with a faulty slot-2 reader.** SaveSync also needs all associated devices to have the correct time and date set, as it compares timestamps when deciding whether or not to overwrite files.

 **Features**